The Periodic Table - A Comprehensive Guide

 History and Structure of the Periodic Table

-The concept of organizing elements into a table based on their properties can be traced back to the early 19th century, but it was Dmitri Mendeleev who first developed the modern periodic table in 1869.
+The concept of organizing elements into a table based on their properties can be traced back to the early 19th century, but Dmitri Mendeleev first developed the modern periodic table in 1869.

 Mendeleev arranged the elements in order of increasing atomic masses and observed periodic patterns in their properties.
 This led to the development of the periodic law, which states that the properties of elements are periodic functions of their atomic numbers.